Fatherhood can be an incredibly challenging yet fulfilling and rewarding journey.

 Having a say over what they want to eat for lunch or what outfit they can wear that day gives children some control over their life.
 It can help your toddler learn how to make their own decisions.

 Learning this from an early age helps them to turn into responsible adults.
 Giving them the option to choose doesn’t mean letting them eat all the chocolates they want.
-Rather give them a choice between two healthy snacks or two outfits of your choice and let them pick one.
+Instead, provide them with a choice between two healthy snacks or two outfits of your choice and let them pick one.

 Eat Meals Together

 Family mealtime is a great way to improve the parent-child relationship.
-It gives fathers a chance to spend some time with their kids after a busy day.
-It allows your toddler to feel connected to you and develops a strong sense of belonging in them.
+It allows fathers to spend time with their kids after a busy day.
+It will enable your toddler to feel connected to you and develops a strong sense of belonging in them.

 Treat Your Partner with Respect